cabrerahector/wordpress-popular-posts/readme.txt

 * Japanese - 77% translated (34 fuzzy strings, 18 not translated).

 == Upgrade Notice ==

+= 3.0.0 =
+This version requires PHP 5.2+ and Wordpress 3.8 or greater.

 = 2.3.3 =
 This version requires PHP 5.2+ and Wordpress 3.0.0 or greater to enable post thumbnails.